jordanmefujie/Herware_my_project/README.md

 # CycleTracker: A mobile application for tracking menstrual cycles.
 Licensing:
 This project is licensed under the MIT License - see the LICENSE file for details.

+# About the Author
+Hi there!
+I'm Jordan L Mefujie, a software engineer passionate about leveraging technology to empower communities and improve lives.
+With Herware, I wanted to create a platform that addresses an important aspect of women's health and provides valuable resources and support.
+Feel free to connect with me on https://www.linkedin.com/in/jordan-mefujie to learn more about my work.